mozilla/fxa/packages/fxa-profile-server/docs/API.md

 #### Request

 - `url` - The URL of the image.
 Must be from a supported provider.
-- `selected` - Boolean, whether it should be the selected avatar.
+- `selected` - (DEPRECATED) Boolean, whether it should be the selected avatar.

 Supported Providers: